 Core Web Vitals are a set of metrics that Google uses to measure user experience on your site.
 They cover loading performance, interactivity and visual stability.
 These metrics will help you understand how users interact with your site and find areas to improve.

-Why do Core Web Vitals matter for SEO?
+Why do Core Web Vitals important for SEO?

 Core Web Vitals matter for SEO because they are a ranking factor in google search too.
 A well optimised site with good Core Web Vitals will get higher visibility in search results and get more visitors.